nunocoracao/blowfish/exampleSite/content/docs/installation/index.it.md

 ## Installazione

-These instructions will get you up and running using Hugo and Blowfish from a completely blank state.
-Most of the dependencies mentioned in this guide can be installed using the package manager of choice for your platform.

 Queste istruzioni ti consentiranno di iniziare a utilizzare Hugo e Blowfish partendo da uno stato completamente vuoto.
 La maggior parte delle dipendenze menzionate in questa guida possono essere installate utilizzando il gestore pacchetti corretti per la tua piattaforma.

 ### Installare Hugo